Scars (Papa Roach song)

-Background

-The song, according to the band's video album Papa Roach: Live & Murderous in Chicago, tells the story of Jacoby Shaddix's "Horrible night in Vegas that changed my life."
-During live performances before playing the song, Shaddix often talks about how "the song saved his life".

 Music video

+There were two different music videos for the song.
+The first music video was directed by Steven Murashige and notably featured computer animation.
+After receiving negative reception from fans and the band itself, a second video was shot.

-The song's video tells the story of Shaddix's girlfriend, played by Taylor Cole, who is a drunk and parties too much.
+The second music video was directed by Motion Theory.
+The video tells the story of Shaddix's girlfriend, played by Taylor Cole, who drinks excessively and parties too much.
 One day, she gets too drunk and passes out at a party at Shaddix's house.
-She wakes up the following morning with a hangover, and, grabbing her coat, knocks over a candle, which lands on a mat on the floor.
+She wakes up the following morning with a hangover and, while grabbing her coat, knocks over a candle, which lands on a mat on the floor.
 The mat is stained with her drink from the night before.
-She lights the house on fire unknowingly, and goes home.
-When Shaddix arrives home, his house is burnt down.
-The girlfriend comes back to the ruin and sees what happened and realized what she did.
+She unknowingly lights the house on fire and then goes home.
+When Shaddix arrives, he finds his house burnt down.
+The girlfriend returns to the ruin, sees what happened, and realizes what she did.
 The band performs this song on top of the burnt remains of Shaddix's house.
-The video was directed by Motion Theory.

 Chart performance

 "Scars" was Papa Roach's first and only top-40 hit on the US Billboard Hot 100, peaking at No. 15.
-It reached No. 2 and No. 4 on the Billboard Modern Rock Tracks and Mainstream Rock Tracks charts, respectively, and became their first and only hit on the Billboard Mainstream Top 40, peaking at No. 7.
+It reached No. 2 and No. 4 on the Billboard Modern Rock Tracks and Mainstream Rock Tracks charts, respectively, and became their first hit on the Billboard Mainstream Top 40, peaking at No. 7.
 In Canada, the song rose to No. 22 on the Radio & Records CHR/Pop Top 30 listing.
 It also charted in Germany, peaking at No. 82 in June 2005.
-In the United States, the song is certified gold for digital sales exceeding 500,000.
+In the United States, the song is certified 3× platinum for digital sales exceeding 3,000,000.

 Track listings

 Personnel

-Credits are adapted from the European enhanced maxi-CD single liner notes.
+Personnel are adapted from the European maxi-CD single liner notes.